swipe-engineer/swipe-for-givewp/README.md

-# ToyyibPay for GiveWP
+# SwipeGo for GiveWP

-Accept payment using ToyyibPay by using this plugin.
+Accept payment using SwipeGo by using this plugin.

 ## Requirements